Adamusen/CoinTrader/README.md

 Even tho it does not work without the website API it used to connect to, the application can be still run to show how the GUI used to look like.

-This attempt was continued in my next project "BTrader" by using https://www.bitstamp.net/
+This attempt was continued in my next project "BTrader" by using https://www.bitstamp.net/ Then again in "PTrader" project.
+This one was purely for training and testing ML.